genterist/openMRS-Security/Capstone/FINAL.md

 2. Password: `Admin123`

 ### * Test steps
-1. Start local openMRS and log in with the username and account
+1. Start local openMRS and log in with the username and password
 2. Click “Find Patient Record” in the main page
 3. Click “Kobe Bryant”
 4. Click “Delete Patient”
 5. Input “He has no problem” as the reason.
 6. Input username and password
-7. Confrim
+7. Confirm

 ### * Expected logged info
 1. username